The Death Match: Creation of myths

-In autumn of 1943, after the withdrawal of the German troops from the city of Kyiv and the re-establishment of Soviet administration, writer Lev Kassil was the first to report the death of Dynamo players, allegedly murdered by the Germans.
+In autumn of 1943, after the withdrawal of the German troops from the city of Kiev and the re-establishment of Soviet administration, writer Lev Kassil was the first to report the death of Dynamo players, allegedly murdered by the Germans.
 But his report in the newspaper Izvestiya did not mention the football match.
 The expression "Death Match" first appeared after the war, in the newspaper Stalinskoye plemya ("Stalin's tribe") on August 24, 1946 (#164, page 3) where a film script of Aleksandr Borshchagovsky was published.
 In 1958, he published his novel Alerting Clouds (Trevozhnye oblaka) about the match.
 Also in 1958, Piotr Severov and Naum Khalemsky published their novel The Last Duel (Последний поединок).

 These two novels provided the inspiration for Yevgeny Karelov's 1962 black-and-white film The Third Half (Тreti taym).
 According to the Great Soviet Encyclopedia, about 32 million spectators in total saw it in Soviet cinemas.
 The "Death Match" also became a very popular subject of the Soviet press.
 None of these publications mentioned survivors of the match.

 After World War II (1945–1964)

 The Start players who survived the Nazi occupation did not appear in public.
 In the years immediately following the end of World War II, they were initially suspected as having collaborated with the Nazis, and were interrogated and then kept under surveillance by the secret police (NKVD) for several years.

-Komarov, before World War II Dynamo's penalty specialist, left Kyiv with the Germans.
+Komarov, Dynamo's penalty specialist before World War II, left Kiev with the Germans.
 It is not known whether he was forced to come with them as a forced labour slave or was a collaborator.
 In 1945, he found himself in occupied Western Germany and soon he emigrated to Canada.
 His name was never mentioned in any Soviet publications.

 Former Ukrainian policeman Timofeyev was sentenced to five years in the Gulag for collaborating with the Germans.
 Gundarev, according to NKVD documents a "German agent", was condemned to death, but later his punishment was changed to ten years in the Gulag.
-He was not allowed to return to Kyiv; he had to stay in the Asian part of the Soviet Union.
+He was not allowed to return to Kiev; he had to stay in the Asian part of the Soviet Union.
 He became the director of the stadium in Karaganda in the Soviet Republic of Kazakhstan.
 Both cases were never mentioned in Soviet publications.